arzukhanna/python-sudoku/README.md

  [4 5 1 6 9 2 3 7 8]]
  ```

 ## Virtual Environment

-To specify the versions of the packages used, we set up a virtual environment
+To specify the versions of the packages used, we set up a virtual environment for the project.
+This allows the project
-for the project.
-This allows the project to be replicated without any dependency
+to be replicated without any dependency conflicts.
-  conflicts.

-### Setting Up Virtual Environment
+### Setup

 | Command | Description |
 | --------|-------------|